pneyrinck/corecontrol/README.md

 ###### Core Control Modules

 A Core Control "module" is a thing that sends and receives CC messages.
 Core Control modules have properties that describe the module.
-A fundamental module property is the 'controls' property which describes a module's controls that can be used for realtime control.
-Each control has properties that can be sent to other modules and control property changes can be received from other modules.
+An important module property is the 'controls' property which describes a module's controls that can be used for realtime control.
+A control has properties that can be sent to other modules and control property changes can be received from other modules.
 Two important control properties are the 'valueFloat' and 'valueString' properties that can be sent in a message over a wire very fast using very little bandwidth.
 A module has a 'role' that defines its behavior when it receives messages so that controllers and data models can behave properly.
 A module is represented using JSON which is a standard way to represent structured data.
 JSON schemas are used to define how a module is structured.
 JSON pointers are used to reference the data within a module.
 You do not need to understand JSON to use Core Control, but it can be helpful.
 ```
 * JSON Data Interchange Format - https://tools.ietf.org/html/rfc7159
 * JSON Schema - json-schema.org